tylermystery/builder/spec_sheet.md

 ## Collaboration and Sharing
 **User Profiles:** The application prompts new users for their name, which is stored locally and used to identify their contributions, such as emoji reactions.
 **Multi-User Collaboration:** Multiple collaborators can be added to a session, with their avatars displayed in the header.
 **Session Management:** A user's complete selection can be saved, generating a unique, shareable URL for collaboration.
 A dropdown menu displays previously saved sessions, and selecting one loads the session with UI updates.
-Autosave is not implemented, despite a UI toggle with a disclaimer tooltip.
+Autosave is implemented with a 30-second interval when the toggle is enabled.

 ---